javadbat/jb-input/README.md

 ### set validation

-jb-input use [jb-validation](https://github.com/javadbat/jb-validation) inside to handle validation so for more information you can read it's documentation.
+jb-input use [jb-validation](https://github.com/javadbat/jb-validation) inside to handle validation. so for more information you can read [jb-validation](https://github.com/javadbat/jb-validation) documentation.
 for simple usage you can set validation to your input:

 ```js